MegalithOfficial/simple-password-generator/README.md

 # Password Generator

-A modern, web-based application built with React.js and Chakra UI that facilitates the generation of secure passwords based on specific user criteria.
+A modern, web-based application built with React.js and Chakra UI that facilitates the generation of secure passwords based on specific criterias.

 ## Features